Hell Is for Heroes (film): Production

-Many of the cast were angry over the studio's budget restrictions, which resulted in phony looking props, malfunctioning firearms and the same German having to be killed three or four times.
+Many of the cast were angry over the studio's budget restrictions, which resulted in phony-looking props, malfunctioning firearms and the same German having to be killed three or four times.
 In the last battle scene, McQueen can be seen experiencing multiple failures firing the M3 Grease Gun.
 These malfunctions were due to problems with the blanks used.

-McQueen was reportedly furious with his agent for having induced him to sign onto the film and not securing the fee that he had been promised up front and for passing on another movie that he wanted.
-Thus, his angry, detached "loner" look may not have been entirely due to his method acting.
+McQueen was reportedly furious with his agent for having induced him to sign onto the film and not securing up front the fee that he had been promised, and for passing on another movie he wanted.
+Thus, his angry, detached appearance might not have been entirely due to his method acting.
 Columnist James Bacon visited the set and said that "Steve McQueen is his own worst enemy".
 Bobby Darin overheard the remark and replied, "Not while I'm still alive."
-Bob Newhart said that he had been offered the film a year previous and found that the script had changed when Steve McQueen came on board; Newhart believed the original script had been set to feature Darin as the main star of the film.
+Bob Newhart said he had been offered the film the previous year and noticed the script had changed when Steve McQueen came on board; Newhart believed the original script had been set to feature Darin as the main star of the film.

 McQueen and Siegel were continuously at odds during the production, with the two nearly coming to blows several times.
 In one scene, when McQueen was unable to cry while on camera, Siegel resorted to slapping him hard and blowing onion juice into his face, before administering eye drops that ran down the actor's face.

-Parker, Coburn and others in the cast were working on other projects during the making of the film and would repeatedly show up in the nick of time and do their lines without makeup and little or no rehearsal.
-(Coburn also appeared with McQueen in The Magnificent Seven and another World War II film, The Great Escape as well as appearing in a couple of episodes of McQueen's 1950s western television series Wanted: Dead or Alive.)
+Parker, Coburn and others in the cast were working on other projects during the making of the film and would repeatedly show up in the nick of time to do their lines without makeup and little or no rehearsal.
+It was one of a string of quality support parts Coburn appeared in around this time.

 Due to the intense heat of the 1961 summer in Cottonwood and Redding, California, many of the scenes were shot at night for the comfort of the actors.

 During the production, Newhart's comedy albums were selling unexpectedly well, resulting in higher fee offers for stand-up comedy nightclub appearances.
 As a result, he sought ways to have his character killed off so that he could leave the production.
 The director consistently told him that he would be in the film until the end.

 Both Newhart and Parker recalled that the film ended abruptly due to Paramount shortening the production of the film for financial reasons.

-A novelisation of the screenplay was written by Curt Anders.
+A novelization of the screenplay was written by Curt Anders.

+Theme

+Biographer Judith M. Kass commented on the film's central protagonist Reese (Steve McQueen).
+His homicidal tendencies find an outlet in combat and establishes a measure of camaraderie with his fellow soldiers.

+Kass also noted that Seigel offered no social context that located the origins of McQueen's psychotic behavior: "No attempt is made to explain his behavior in terms of either an unjust society or a cruel environment."